viamrobotics/docs/docs/internals/kinematic-chain-config.md

 # SMEs: Motion
 ---

-Many components have complex kinematic chains and require an additional set of intermediate reference frames to use Viam's [motion service](/services/motion/).
+Many components have complex kinematic chains and require an additional set of intermediate reference frames to use Viam's [Motion service](/services/motion/).

-- For example, an [arm](/components/arm) has a reference frame originating where the arm is attached to a surface, but it also has links and joints whose frames of reference matter when attempting to move the arm to a [pose](/internals/pose) with [`MoveToPosition()`](/components/arm/#movetoposition).
+- For example, an [arm](/components/arm) has a reference frame originating where the arm is attached to a surface, but it also has links and joints whose frames of reference matter when attempting to move the arm to a [pose](/internals/orientation-vector) with [`MoveToPosition()`](/components/arm/#movetoposition).

 If you want to implement a component with a complex kinematic chain that is not already built into the RDK, you need to add a file to your driver that details the attachment of the intermediate reference frames on the component.